MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-archive-stable-channel.md

 - **Enterprise secure AI controls in the Microsoft Edge management service.** The Microsoft Edge management service now provides a new dedicated space for admins to manage all AI-related policies in the Edge browser.
 This helps enhance security and productivity for managed users and devices.

-- **Customize organizational branding using the Microsoft Edge management service.** Admins can customize their organization's branding assets onto Edge for Business through the Microsoft Edge management service.
+- **Customize organization branding using the Microsoft Edge management service.** Admins can customize their organization's branding assets onto Edge for Business through the Microsoft Edge management service.
 This branding can help users signed in with a Microsoft Entra ID more easily differentiate between multiple profiles and browser windows through visual cues on the profile pill, profile flyout, and Edge for Business taskbar icon.

   This Microsoft Edge management service feature gives admins an enhanced experience to configure, preview, and customize how Edge for Business shows the following organization brand assets: